With a long weekend ahead, we're turning our attention to our lawns, borders and veg patches

 We’re generally a few weeks ahead of the rest of the country with our sowing and planting here in Cornwall, due to milder temperatures, so if you haven’t got your early seed potatoes, garlic and onion sets planted out yet, do so now.
-Plant your summer flowering bulbs too!
+You can plant your summer flowering bulbs too!

 It’s time to start sowing!
-How exciting…and satisfying when the first shoots poke through the soil/compost.
-It’s what those of us without a greenhouse have been waiting for, the time to sow hardier veg like lettuces, leeks, radishes, carrots and parsnips outside.
-Be ready with a cloche or some fleecing though, in case a freak cold spell/frost does surface, and be on high alert for those pesky slugs too!
+How exciting…and satisfying when the first shoots poke through the soil.
+It’s what those of us without a greenhouse have been waiting for, time to sow hardier veg like lettuces, leeks, radishes, carrots and parsnips outside.
+Be ready with a cloche or some fleecing though, in case of an unexpected cold spell or frost, and be on high alert for pesky slugs too!
 Try a great seed sowing compost like Humax or Melcourt Sylvagrow with added John Innes, and stagger your sowing of each veg, so that you that you don’t have an abundance of one type ready when it comes to harvest time!

-When the rain lets up for more than a day or two, giving the ground a chance to dry up, be ready to dust off the lawnmower, and re-start a regular cutting regime.
-Set your blade to the highest setting to begin with to prevent stress on the lawn – and scan for worn or damaged areas of lawn requiring repair.
+Now we’ve had a prolonged dry spell, you can dust off the lawnmower and begin a regular cutting regime.
+Set your blade to the highest setting to begin with to prevent stress on the lawn – and scan for worn or damaged areas of lawn that need repair.

-Other wind casualties this winter are our fence panels.
+Other wind casualties this winter have been our fence panels.
 Consider replacing with a ‘greener’ solution – hardy hedging plants that provide excellent screening and create great windbreaks inland or by the coast.
-Taking up little ground space, hedging can be a very cost effective and attractive option; our top picks include Griselinia littoralis and Elaeganus ebbingei.
+Taking up little ground space, hedging can be a very cost effective and attractive option; our favourites include Griselinia littoralis and Elaeganus ebbingei.